paluh/purescript-puxing-bob/README.md

 ```

-It contains also `update` function which handles `Route routesType` and `UrlChanged Path` actions. `Route routes` action should be created by you to request url change. `UrlChanged Path` is received through custom signal when url is modified (but not by application).
+It contains also `update` function which handles `Route routesType` and `UrlChanged Path` actions. `Route routesType` action should be created by you to request url change. `UrlChanged Path` is received through custom signal when url is modified (but not by application).
 In response to these actions this component creates `Routed r` or `RoutingError ...` actions which should be handled by your `update` function.

 This module provides also signal constructor.
-This signal will handle direct url changes (encoded internally as `UrlChanged path` value) and through update it will generate appropriate response actions which should be handled by your `update`.
+This signal will handle direct url changes (encoded internally as `UrlChanged path` value) and through `update` it will generate appropriate response actions which should be handled by your `update`.

+So the only think you should care is to create proper `Route routesType` actions and handle `Routed routesType` and `RoutingError ...` actions.

 ### Usage